Dynamic-Capital/chatty-telly-bot/docs/CONFIG.md

 `✅` indicates where each key should be set.

 `MINI_APP_URL` should point to the deployed Telegram Mini App (for example, `https://mini.dynamic.capital/`).
-The function requires this value and will automatically append a trailing slash if missing to avoid redirect issues.
+If set, the bot shows a Mini App button and will automatically append a trailing slash if missing to avoid redirect issues.